Bayinnaung's Bell Inscription: The text and English translation by Nai Bee Htaw Monzel

-The king was remained on the head of the elephant without moving.
-“If I am the person who has to serve the religion in Monland, may I get victory this war!” that the king made a vow, then, the king fought elephant with the king of Monland.
+The king remained on the head of the elephant without moving.
+“If I am the person who has to serve the religion in Monland, may I get the victory in this war!” that the king made a vow, then, the king fought elephant with the king of Monland.
 (The king's elephant) Uposattha lifted Cet Chan and pushed.
 (Cet Chan) fell.
 Uposattha's tusk was broken off one cubit.
 Cet Chan and the king of Monland got up and ran away.
 The king victoried over the great battle and conquered the kingdom of Hamsawatî which was an area with three Mon regions: Pācina region, Majchima region and Pacchima region.